-- We advise all students to choose courses which reflect their future ambitions and passion for the subject. - Students taking Design Technology subjects should only choose a maximum of two. - You cannot take a BTEC in the same subject as a GCSE. - Please be aware that we may not be able to run courses with very low demand.
+• We advise all students to choose courses which reflect their future ambitions and passion for the subject.

+- You cannot take a BTEC in the same subject as a GCSE. - Please be aware that we may not be able to run courses with very low demand.
 In this event, or if there is a clash of subjects we will look to use the student's reserve choice. - Details of each subject area can be found in the remaining pages of this booklet.